casper-network/ceps/text/0001-adopt-cep-process.md

 ### Wiki/Confluence

 The internal confluence or any other Wiki could also handle some of this process, however they are typically lacking the sophisticated change tracking that is inherent in revision control systems like git.
 While this feature typically comes with a UX hit due to complexity, the fact that all people working on the project are familiar with developer tools makes this a non-issue.
+Moreover, private wikis do not allow for public participation or external submissions.

-### docs.casperlabs.io
+### docs.casper.network

 The docs repository is for outside-facing, polished documentation.
 People reading it are typically not concerned about new ideas that are still under discussion or not implemented yet, and do not want to read about refactorings of node internals.